rcmdnk/vim_ahk/README.md

 * TexWork
 * TexStudio

+(For LibreOffice, especially its spreadsheet calculator `Calc`, there is the [vibreoffice](https://github.com/yamsu/vibreoffice) extension.)
 You can change them from the right click menu of task tray icon (find `VimMenu`-`Settings` in the list), or launch the setting window by `Ctrl-Alt-Shift-v`.